19hours/sg-statutes/Acts/Sand and Granite Quarries Act.md

 2\.
 In this Act —

-“granite quarry” means any land from which granite blocks, gravel, stones and overburden are extracted by blasting, sorting, breaking, loading and transporting whether the processes are executed by manual labour or mechanical means;
+“granite quarry” means any land from which granite blocks, gravel, stones and overburden are extracted by blasting, sorting, breaking, loading and transporting, whether the processes are executed by manual labour or mechanical means;

 “licence” means a licence granted under section 5;